FirstLegoLeague/clock/readme.md

 Runs xxx percents of the clock full duration after/before [event] is triggered.
 Can also be written as:
   - xxx percents after/before [event]
+- You can tracks as events by naming them, and then use these events from different tracks.
+Notice you must put the referenced track first in the configuration.

+Using those options, you can tell file when to start, stop, pause or reset, by adding them as options in the track's configuration.

 Examples tracks:
 `tracks: [{
   //This track will start when the clock starts.
   source: 'audio_source_file.mp3',
   start: 'on start'
 },{
   //This track will start when the clock ends.
 If you prefer yuo can use 'one stop' instead.
   source: 'audio_source_file.mp3',
   start: 'on start'
 },{
   //This track will start 30 seconds after the clock starts.
   source: 'audio_source_file.mp3',
   start: '30 seconds after start'
 },{
   //This track will start 30 seconds before the clock ends.
   source: 'audio_source_file.mp3',
   start: '30 seconds before stop'
 },{
   //This track will start 30 seconds before the clock ends, in a clock that runs 1 minute and 40 seconds.
   source: 'audio_source_file.mp3',
-	start: '30% before stop'
+  start: '30% before stop',
+  name: '30p' //I give it a name so I can start an event right after it.
+},{
+  //This track will start 30 seconds before the clock ends, in a clock that runs 1 minute and 40 seconds.
+  source: 'audio_source_file.mp3',
+  start: 'on 30p',
+  stop: '20% before end'
 }]`

 Usage with Mhub